Employee engagement survey

 If you overdo employee engagement surveys, staff may feel fatigued and disinterested in the process.

-What Kind of Questions are in an Employee Engagement Survey?
+What kind of questions are in an employee engagement survey?

 For the most part, employee engagement surveys are yes or no questions.
 They may also contain questions that are scale-based, to measure your employee’s engagement more accurately.